 Order a copy of the show catalog with my painting on the cover here.

-My painting is one of 30 from the Souls Shot collection now on display in the Pennsylvania Capitol East Wing in Harrisburg, during April and May, 2024.
+My painting was one of 30 from the Souls Shot collection displayed in the Pennsylvania Capitol East Wing in Harrisburg, during April and May, 2024.

 In the Language of Flowers (watercolor, 23.5” x 12”) 2022